vitaly-castLabs/cpp-httplib/README.md

 SSL support is available with `CPPHTTPLIB_OPENSSL_SUPPORT`. `libssl` and `libcrypto` should be linked.

-NOTE: cpp-httplib currently supports only version 1.1.1 and 3.0.
+NOTE: cpp-httplib currently supports OpenSSL 1.1.x and 3.x and BoringSSL.

 > [!TIP]
 > For macOS: cpp-httplib now can use system certs with `CPPHTTPLIB_USE_CERTS_FROM_MACOSX_KEYCHAIN`. `CoreFoundation` and `Security` should be linked with `-framework`.